Iyeleelijah/Iyeleelijah/README.md

 👨🏼‍🎓  **Studied Mathematic|Statistic and Computer Science at the Federal University of Agriculture,Benue State, Nigeria.**

-👨🏼‍💻Projects **I previously work on Calmx Music App and other Unity Mini Games**
+👨🏼‍💻 **I previously work on Calmx Music App and other Unity Mini Games**